EU suspends most Myanmar sanctions, not arms ban

-LUXEMBOURG The European Union agreed on Monday to suspend most of its sanctions against Myanmar for a year despite a dispute over a parliamentary oath between the army-backed ruling party and pro-democracy leader Aung San Suu Kyi.
+LUXEMBOURG The European Union agreed on Monday to suspend most of its sanctions against Myanmar for a year despite a dispute over a parliamentary oath between Myanmar's ruling, army-backed party and pro-democracy leader Aung San Suu Kyi.

-Suu Kyi and party colleagues refused to take their seats at the opening of parliament, denting the image of political transformation Myanmar hopes to portray.
+Suu Kyi and party colleagues refused to take their seats at the opening of parliament, denting an image of transformation.

-Despite this, EU foreign ministers decided to suspend sanctions in recognition of democratic reforms after half a century of military rule.
+Despite this, EU foreign ministers decided at a meeting in Luxembourg to suspend sanctions in recognition of democratic reforms after half a century of military rule.

-"I don't think that's a reason for us to do anything different that what we're doing," EU foreign policy chief Catherine Ashton said of the dispute over the oath.
-"But of course we want to see a resolution to that so that in fact they can take their seats."

-One EU diplomat said the sanctions suspension did not mean Myanmar was a fully democratic country, and that it was up to the people there to work out problems like the oath.

 The suspension, which does not apply to a separate arms embargo, is likely to go into effect this week.
-It will allow European companies to invest in Myanmar, which has significant natural resources and borders economic giants China and India.
+It will allow European companies to invest in Myanmar, which has significant natural resources and neighbours China and India.

-The EU had frozen the assets of nearly a thousand companies and institutions, and banned almost 500 people from entering the EU.
-It also prohibited military-related technical help and banned investment in the mining, timber and precious metals sectors.

 The EU is rewarding a shift that has seen many political prisoners freed and a range of repressive measures lifted.